Search by Keyword

 “I guess there's also the possibility that, as they were performing the solo, they realized they might never get to play together again; perhaps they were viewing that moment as a poignant farewell.
 It was the first time in a long time that the three of them were actually playing together in the studio; for most of the 'Abbey Road' sessions, it was just one or two of them, plus, sometimes, Ringo...For me, that session was undoubtedly the high point of the summer of 1969, and listening to those guitar solos still never fails to bring a smile to my face.
 If the good feelings engendered by that one day had only been present throughout the entire project, there's no telling how great 'Abbey Road' might have been.”

 The next day, August 8th, 1969, was also used for recording overdubs for “Ending,” among other things.
-At 2:30 pm, sometime after their famous front cover photo session walking across “Abbey Road,” they met in EMI Studio Two to, first of all, add additional bass and drum parts to the closing section of the song, played by Paul and Ringo respectively.
-They also gave attention to John's song “I Want You (She's So Heavy)” before ending the session at 9 pm, Paul also popping into EMI Studio Three to perform some overdubs on “Oh!
+At 2:30 pm, sometime after their famous front cover photo session walking across “Abbey Road,” they met in EMI Studio Two to, first of all, allow Paul to add bass to the closing section of the song, Ringo adding a little more drums in this section also.
+They then gave attention to John's song “I Want You (She's So Heavy)” before ending the session at 9 pm, Paul also popping into EMI Studio Three to perform some overdubs on “Oh!
 Darling” in the process.

 Geoff Emerick recalls: The day was broken up into two parts: an afternoon session, overdubing parts onto the 'Golden Slumbers / Carry That Weight' and 'The End' sections of the medley; and an evening session, when we'd be adding orchestra to George Harrison's 'Here Comes The Sun' and 'Something.'
 Following the pattern that had been established for much of the album, the only Beatles at the afternoon session was Paul, and the only one at the evening session was George Harrison.
 Phil McDonald, however, was there with me for the entire day – working in two studios at once really complicated things, and we needed the extra pair of hands.
 George Martin did the conducting while each Beatle essentially produced his own session.
 Thankfully, there were no major technical mishaps and everything worked smoothly.”